 What are the Final Fantasy 16 Summons or Eikons?

-The Final Fantasy 16 trailer confirms that Titan and Shiva will be present in the game as more traditional Eikons.
-It seems like Ifrit's presence as a "dark Eikon" is an anomaly, based on one random guard's reaction to seeing "Two fire Dominants!"
-So it's possible that we'll see a dark and light version of each primary element?
+Ifrit's presence as a "dark Eikon" is treated as an anomaly, based on one random guard's reaction to seeing "Two fire Dominants!"

 The Holy Empire of Sanbreque, whose Eikon name is also redacted, has a banner that features a humanoid and two dragons.
-Perhaps this is Bahamut, one of the classic Final Fantasy Summons?
+This must be Bahamut, one of the classic Final Fantasy Summons.
 It's unclear if other nations have Dominants, but the Iron Kingdom sees them as "abominations" that are killed.
-Considering this area is a group of islands, a water-type Eikon like Leviathon would make sense here.
+Considering this area is a group of islands, so that must be where Garuda and/or Ramuh come from.

 What is Final Fantasy 16 gameplay like?